hugolatendresse/15618-final-project/index.md

 not yet know what components of the architecture we choose are already implemented, and where exactly our starting point will be.
 To begin tackling these challenges, we will meet with a member of Prof Jia’s group who is familiar with FlexFlow.

 A core challenge of the parallelization work we will do is figuring out how to efficiently parallelize the MoE layer.
 Depending on the architecture we choose, we will need to parallelize the execution of a subset of expert networks.
-This may entail two “nested” aspects of the layer: intra-expert parallelism, and inter-expert parallelism.
-We will try to experiment with different techniques and choose which one performs best.
+We will try to experiment with different techniques, including intra-expert parallelism and inter-expert parallelism, and choose which one performs best.

 ## Resources